viam-devrel/viamcodelabs/site/viamguides/src/ncnn-edge-ai/ncnn-edge-ai.md

 1. Notice adding this service adds the vision service called `vision-1`.
    ![new vision service](./assets/new-vision-service.png)
 1. In the **ML Model** section of the panel, select your ML model service (`mlmodel-1`).
+1. Set the confidence level to 0.5 to reduce the amount of false positive detections.
 1. In the **Depends on** section, select your camera component (`camera-1`).
    ![Configure vision service](./assets/configure-vision-service.png)
 1. Click **Save** in the top right to save and apply your configuration changes.